Battle of Tocarema: Panche and Muisca

 The Panche were a Cariban-speaking, according to chronicler Pedro de Aguado cannibalistic, people who inhabited the lower altitude western flanks of the Eastern Ranges between the Altiplano in the east and the Magdalena River in the west.
 Numerous names of their communities and caciques are kept as names of municipalities, rivers and subdivisions in the region; Ambalema, Conchima, Jáquima, Nimaima, Anapoima, Calandaima, Otaima, Panchigua, Abea or Anéa, Chapayma, Lachimí, Sasaima, Anolaima, Chapamillo, Luchenta, Síquima, Bituima, Guacan, Lumbí, Suitama, Bucaneme, Guataquí, Lutaima, Tocaima, Bulandaima, Gualí, Manoa, Tocarema, Calaima, Honda, Marquiton, Calamoima, Iqueima, and Matima.
 The southern neighbours of the Panche were the Pijao.
-At the time of conquest, the Panche numbered approximately 30,000.
+At the time of the conquest, the Panche numbered approximately 30,000.

 The Muisca were a diverse group of native people who spoke Muysccubun, a language classified as part of the Chibchan languages.
 Their territory stretched across an area of approximately 25000 km2.
 The name Muisca Confederation has been given to their social organisation of various caciques, of which the iraca of Suamox, tundama of Tundama, zaque of Hunza, and zipa of Bacatá were the most important.
 The Muisca, meaning "people" or "person" in Muysccubun, embraced a subsistence economy based on trade and the extraction of salt, giving them the name "The Salt People".